 Greece Packing List: Extra Toiletries

 You’ve already packed some essentials in your suitcase.
-Don’t forget two key products: A very high protection sunscreen lotion.
+Don’t forget this key product: a very high protection sunscreen lotion.
 Go for a very high factor when traveling with kids.
-Prefer a kid-specific product when traveling with babies and toddlers, look for a fragrance-free formula, specially designed for sensitive skins.
+When traveling with babies and toddlers, look for a fragrance-free formula specially designed for sensitive skins.

-Include a protective lip balm and hair specific products for the beach if you have difficult hair.
+Include protective lip balm and hair-specific products for the beach if you have difficult hair.
 Sun, sea salt, and wind are a terrible combination for the health of your hair.

 All of these are best packed in a hanging toiletries bag like this to save room on your suitcase.